 - Member of the French National Council for Sustainable Development, whose main mission is to help elaborating Ministerial policies by placing them in the context of the best scientific research, evaluation methods and policy instruments.

-- 2013-2016: Research grant funded by the Société du Grand Paris to study the “Labour productivity impact of the agglomeration economies triggered by the Greater Paris Express line”.
+- 2013-2017: Research grant funded by the Société du Grand Paris to study the “Labour productivity impact of the agglomeration economies triggered by the Greater Paris metro Express line”.

 - 2010-2012: Research grant funded by the French Ministries of Labour (DARES) and Urban Affairs (SG-CIV) to evaluate the impact of the French Enterprise Zones urban program.